openstack-infra/zuul/README.rst

 Roadmap
 -------

-* Implement Zookeeper for Nodepool builders and begin using this in OpenStack Infra
-* Implement Zookeeper for Nodepool launchers
+* Begin using Zuul v3 to run jobs for Zuul itself
 * Implement a shim to translate Zuul v2 demand into Nodepool Zookeeper launcher requests
 * Begin using Zookeeper based Nodepool launchers with Zuul v2.5 in OpenStack Infra
-* Begin using Zuul v3 to run jobs for Zuul itself
 * Move OpenStack Infra to use Zuul v3
 * Implement Github support
 * Begin using Zuul v3 to run tests on Ansible repos